-HIS 484 Nationalist Movements in Colonial Africa (3) II (Same as BKS 484)
+HIS 484 Nationalist Movements in Colonial Africa (3) II (Same as AFS/BKS 484)

-Case studies of the development and course of selected nationalist movements in Europeanruled Africa, P. So, stdg.
+Case studies of the development and course of selected nationalist movements in Europeanruled Africa.
+P: So. stdg.

-HIS 485 Society and Belief Systems in Africa (3) II (Same as BKS 485)
+HIS 485 Society and Belief Systems in Africa (3) II (Same as AFS/BKS 485)

 Examination of the social institutions of black Africa; the roles and meaning of the "tribe", ethnicity and the family.
-P: Jr. stdg.
+P: So. stdg.

-HIS 487 History of West Africa (3) OD (Same as BKS 487)
+HIS 487 History of West Africa (3) OD (Same as AFS/BKS 487)

-History of Africa south of the Sahara and west of the Cameroons Highlands, the African cultural tradition, contact with Islam and the West, the State building, the European invasions, the colonial period, and the reemergence of independent states.
-P. So. stdg.
+History of Africa south of the Sahara and west of the Cameroons Highlands, African cultural traditions, contact with Islam and the West, the State building, the European invasions, the colonial period, and reemergent states.
+P: So. stdg.

-HIS 489 Southern Africa: The Politics of Race (3) OD (Same as BKS 489)
+HIS 489 Southern Africa: The Politics of Race (3) OD (Same as AFS/BKS 489)